-BIS 027: BUILD Independent Study 2.....1 Credit Build skills and knowledge related to a career pathway.
-Students with and without disabilities engage in the same online learning modules and hands-on learning designed to support skill development needed for current or future internships.
-Graded on an S/U basis.
-Offered: Spring.
+Students build skills and knowledge related to their career pathway.
+Students with and without disabilities engage in the same online learning modules and hands-on learning that may be related to skills needed for current or future internships.

-BIS 037: BUILD Independent Study 3.....1 Credit Continue building skills and knowledge related to a career pathway.
-Students with and without disabilities engage in the same online learning modules and hands-on learning designed to support skill development needed for current or future internships.
-Graded on an S/U basis.
-Offered: Fall.
+Students continue building skills and knowledge related to their career pathway.
+Students with and without disabilities engage in the same online learning modules and hands-on learning that may be related to skills needed for current or future internships.

-BIS 047: BUILD Independent Study 4.....1 Credit Build skills and knowledge related to a career pathway.
-Students with and without disabilities engage in the same online learning modules and hands-on learning designed to support skill development needed for current or future internships.
-Graded on an S/U basis.
-Offered: Spring.
+Students continue building skills and knowledge related to their career pathway.
+Students with and without disabilities engage in the same online learning modules and hands-on learning that may be related to skills needed for current or future internships.